-Reports the counters related to the participants from mf starts till now.
+Reports the counters related to the participants at the moment.
 The following counters are being returned by this command:

-- o pt total count gives the total number of participants; - pt\ivr\count gives the total number of participants that does not joined to any conference; - o pt 1 count gives number of participants in 1-person conferences; - o pt 2 count gives number of participants in 2-person conferences; - o pt 3 count gives number of participants in 3-person conferences; - o pt\le\10\count gives number of participants from 4 to 10-person conferences; - o pt\le\100\count gives number of participants from 11 to 100-person conferences; - o pt gt 100 count gives number of participants from 100+ conferences;

-- o pt pcmu count gives number of participants in PCMU codec; - o pt pcmua count gives number of participants in PCMA codec; - o pt isac count gives number of participants in ISAC codec; - o pt ilbc count gives number of participants in ILBC codec; - o pt g729a count gives number of participants in g729a codec; - o pt g722 count gives number of participants in g722 codec; - o pt\voip\full\count gives number of participants that join via voip and have right to speak; - o pt\voip\listen\count gives number of participants that join via voip and does not have right to speak; - o pt voip ctrl count gives number of control calls; - o pt voip rec count gives number of recording calls; - o pt\pstn\full\count gives number of participants that join via pstn and have right to speak; - o pt\pstn\listen\count gives number of participants that join via pstn and does not have right to speak.
+- o pt total count gives the total number of participants; - o pt\ivr\count gives the total number of participants that does not joined to any conference; - o pt 1 count gives number of participants in 1-person conferences; - o pt 2 count gives number of participants in 2-person conferences; - o pt 3 count gives number of participants in 3-person conferences; - o pt\le\10\count gives number of participants from 4 to 10-person conferences; - o pt\le\100\count gives number of participants from 11 to 100-person conferences; - o pt gt 100 count gives number of participants from 100+ conferences; - o pt pcmu count gives number of participants in PCMU codec; - o pt pcmua count gives number of participants in PCMA codec; - o pt isac count gives number of participants in ISAC codec; - o pt ilbc count gives number of participants in ILBC codec; - o pt\g729a\count gives number of participants in g729a codec; - o pt\g722\count gives number of participants in g722 codec; - o pt\voip\full\count gives number of participants that join via voip and have right to speak; - o pt\voip\listen\count gives number of participants that join via voip and does not have right to speak; - o pt\voip\ctrl\count gives number of control calls; - $\verb"opt_voip_rec_count-gives number of recording calls; \\$ - pt\pstn\full\count gives number of participants that join via pstn and have right to speak; - o pt\pstn\listen\count gives number of participants that join via pstn and does not have right to speak.